 11.35 High Rise Fire Safety: are sprinklers systems the way forward?

 It has been reported that lives would have been saved if the Grenfell Tower had sprinkler systems, with Jeremy Corbyn spearheading calls for the UK Government to fund retrofitting sprinklers in all tower blocks.
-David Stewart MSP has just finished consultation on a private members bill that would mean sprinklers must be retrofitted in tower blocks and fitted in all new social housing build projects.
 However, the UK Government has thus far not committed any funding for this initiative.
+In Scotland, David Stewart MSP is proposing a Member’s bill that would require sprinklers to be fitted in all new social housing build projects and he has also consulted on what action can be taken to retrofit sprinklers into existing tower blocks.
 Is this something that housing associations and co-operatives should seriously consider trying to fund and what are the cost implications?
 How does it fit in with or impact other fire safety measures for tower blocks and social housing generally?